Welcome to the Lincoln College online Meal Booking facility.

 You sign up using the online booking system - select "STU SCR sign-up" from the meal options available.

 As you're probably aware, as a graduate members of College you are entitled to dine at High Table during term-time up to twice a week at your own expense.
-You aren't entitled to bring a guest with you, though, unless you're a Warden or a Senior Scholar.
+You aren't entitled to bring a guest with you, though, unless you're a Senior Scholar.